MageLuingil/tasker-commonjs/README.md

 To use in your JavaScript actions, you need to:

-1. Save [tasker-commonjs](https://github.com/MageLuingil/tasker-commonjs/archive/master.zip) to your device
+1. Save and extract [tasker-commonjs](https://github.com/MageLuingil/tasker-commonjs/archive/master.zip) on your device
 2. Create a global variable `%CommonJS` with the full path to the require.js file
 3. Create a global variable `%JS_PATH` with the full path to the directory of files/modules you want to include
 4. In your JavaScript action, add `%CommonJS` to your Libraries